DragonRidersUnite/dragon_test/README.md

 [New to writing tests?
 Check out this tutorial introducing the concept in DRGTK!](https://www.dragonriders.community/recipes/testing)

 🚧 **DragonTest is a work in progress!
-It works, but the API and methods will change.** 🚧
+It works, but the interfaces may change.** 🚧

 Given a method in your game called `#text_for_setting_val`,